Cumulative Frequency Graph

 Solution

 We first find the frequency distribution of the eruption durations as follows.
-Further details can be found in the Frequency Distribution tutorial.
+Check the previous tutorial on Frequency Distribution for details.

 > breaks = seq(1.5, 5.5, by=0.5)